4kxz/join-kml/README.md

 # join-kml

-A hacky Python script to join KML tracks.
+A script that joins multiple KML files from Google Earth into a single one.

+It was coded in a hurry, use at your own risk.

+Add to Nautilus scripts folders and select KML files to join.